SEPTEMBER 2023–2024 NURSERY SCHOOL

 Theme: Community Helpers and Winter Weather.

 This month we will be discussing community helpers and how they work together in our community.
-Our focus will be on Dentists, Police Officers, and Firefighters.
-Beginning supermarket.
-Also, during this month we will be watching videos about community helpers.
+Our focus will be on Police Officers, Firefighters and Dr. /Veterinarian.

 Science: Discussing changes that take place in the winter.
 Observing Big Chief grounds and seeing what animals may be around; feeding our outdoor birds.
 If it does snow, we would like to bring it in and see how it changes from outside to inside.
 What makes it change from solid to a liquid, make ice cubes.

-Language Arts: Listening to the story “Going to the Doctor” “When I see my Dentist” “Let’s Meet a Police Office”, “Curious George at the Fire Station”, “Firefighters to the Rescue”, For the winter – : The Hat and Mitten” and “Snowy Day” and other winter stories.
+Language Arts: Listening to the story “Going to the Doctor,” “Let’s Meet a Police Office”, “Curious George at the Fire Station”, “Firefighters to the Rescue”, For the winter -: The Hat and Mitten” and “Snowy Day” and other winter stories.

 Cooking: We will be making fruit salad and smoothies.